Asparaginase (Generic Name)

 Food and Drug Interactions

 There are no known interactions of asparaginase with food.
 This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Notify the Doctor

-Notify your doctor or nurse immediately if you have any of the following symptoms:
+Notify your doctor or nurse right away if you have any of these symptoms:

 - Temperature of 100.5 F (38 C) or higher